Battle of Sarajevo (1878): Aftermath

 Only four days after the conquest of Sarajevo on 23 August, feldzeugmeister Josip Filipović created a special court with summary judgement authority in Sarajevo.
 In the days following the creation of the court, nine Sarajevo Muslims which were accused of leading the rebels were hanged.
 Amongst them was Muhamed Hadžijamaković who was captured when he was making his way to the Konak to surrender to Filipović on 25 August.
 He was taken to trail and sentenced to death on that same day and taken to be hanged at 16 pm.
 Before he could be hanged, he took the revolver from one of his captors and managed to fire it twice, injuring several guards who eventually subdued him with a knife.
 The fatally injured and unconscious Hadžijamaković was ultimately hanged after sunset.

 Fellow rebel leader Abdulah Kaukčija received the same fate after his court hearing on 24 August.
-The seven other executed men were Avdo Jabučica, hadži Avdaga Halačević, Suljo Kahvić, hadži Mehaga Gačanica, Mehmed-aga Dalagija, Ibrahimaga Hrga and Mešo Odobaša.
+The seven other executed men were Avdo Jabučica, Hadži Osman-aga Halačević, Suljo Kahvić, Hadži Mehaga Gačanica, Mehmed-aga Dalagija, Ibrahim-aga Hrga and Mešo Odobaša.